airsdk/airsdk.dev/docs/building/air-developer-tool/option-sets/android-application-profiling-options.md

 -preloadSWFPath directory
 ```

+### `-preloadSWFPath`

-- `-preloadSWFPath`: If present, the app will attempt to find the preload SWF at the specified directory.
+If present, the app will attempt to find the preload SWF at the specified directory.
 If not specified, ADT includes the preload SWF file from the AIR SDK.

+### `directory`

-- `directory`: The directory containing the profiler preload SWF file.
+The directory containing the profiler preload SWF file.